Wall St Week Ahead: Pullback possible after S&P's milestone

-NEW YORK (Reuters) - After flirting with an all-time high for three weeks, the S&P 500 .SPX posted its best closing level in history.
-But some strategists say Thursday's record could be a harbinger that the stock market rally is running out of steam.
+NEW YORK, March 28 (Reuters) - After flirting with an all-time high for three weeks, the S&P 500 posted its best closing level in history.
+But some strategists say Thursday’s record could be a harbinger that the stock market rally is running out of steam.

 The S&P traded within 10 points of the all-time closing high for 13 sessions before breaking through, showing that investors need new catalysts to push firmly above resistance levels.